danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

  - Rare
  - Unlocked by defeating Hive Knight
  - 37% chance to heal an additional Mask when Hiveblood is equipped

+ ## Glyph of Destruction
+ - Legendary
+ - Unlocked by completing all challenges in the Hall of the Gods
+ - Doubles all damage taken, but increases all damage dealt dependent on max health (87% at 9 masks)

+ ## Glyph of the Godseekers
+ - Legendary
+ - Unlocked by getting the Weathered Mask
+ - Increases movement speed by 10%
+ - Reduces Dash and Shadow Dash cooldowns by 8%
+ - Increases nail damage by 10%
+ - Increases spell damage by 16%
+ - 7% chance of negating damage
+ - Passively generates 1 SOUL every 2.5 seconds